Why Y DNA testing?

 The Y chromosome can only be passed from father to son and as such is passed almost completely unchanged.
 Changes or mutations occur every couple of generations but those mutations are also passed on giving each male lineage a unique signature that grows in uniqueness over the generations.
 The mutations can be thought of as a path of bread crumbs or footprints in the snow that never wash away.
 As we follow the path back through the woods we can find common ancestors with other people and potentially origins information.

 Comparisons between potentially related people allows us to build a descendants tree back to a common ancestor.
 This can be used as a proof for genealogical records but can go way back into ancient times to understand where our people came from and how as we compare with historical and archaeological records.
-Your Y DNA has tremendous potential to track lineages from the head to the toe, from the ancient to the present.
+Your Y DNA has tremendous potential to reliably track lineages from the head to the toe, from the ancient to the present.
+This is way beyond autosomal DNA testing capabilities, where the mixing between parents is so great that it is hard to reliably call relationships after just a few generations and there are few guarantees at all.

 The comparison method for tree building is simple, just compare validated mutations across potential relatives.
 If you have two brothers that have the same mutation unique to them then you can legitimately assume their most recent common ancestor, their father, had it.
 If you check a male cousin and he has the same mutation you can back up a step and know the grandfather had it.
 However, you need apples to apples comparisons of test results.
 It is of little value to do tests that few others are doing.
 Think of this as a team sport.
 You have to get others potentially related to take the same tests as you do or find them in the matching database.
 This is why the size of the matching database and recruiting efforts are so important.

 Y DNA tracking is both very granular, sensitive to the generations, and consistent, due to the father-son inheritance staying intact.
-However, it only tracks a paternal lineage, your father's father's father, etc. Still, this can be applied across your family tree.
+As a comparison, Big Y looks for SNPs across about 700 times more base locations as full mitochondrial DNA sequencing does.
+The granularity on the Y side means refined branching support for genetic genealogy.
+However, Y DNA only tracks a paternal lineage, your father's father's father, etc. Still, this can be applied across your family tree.
 Every mother has a father.
-The key is to find male relatives, male cousins and uncles, and get them Y DNA tested while you can.
+The key is to find male relatives, male cousins and uncles, and get them deeply Y DNA tested while you can.

 Why DNA testing at a full platform genetic genealogy company?